TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

-### Hi everybody 👋
+### Hi  👋

 My name is Andrea and I'm from Argentina.
-Currently, I'm doing my Bachelor's degree in Finance focused on the stock market and corporate finances.
+Currently, I'm doing my Bachelor's degree in Finance but I found out about programming and since then I've been doing little projects and enjoying it a lot.
+Everything become more and more interesting since I started learning about Linux and Bash.
-Being a Sophomore/Senior student is an enjoyable stage of my life because I can balance both finance learning and working.
-I'm giving my first steps with Data Analytics and everything involved because I consider that data is such a powerful concept for companies who want to succeed.
-To do so, they need capable people that fulfill those needs and here is where I find myself as a good resource for a company.
-Here I will upload my projects to improve my knowledge and grow professionally.
+I will post my projects here so feel free to look at them anytime.

 ### My values

 -Rookie but with initiative and power of will.

--Efficiency and effectiveness.

 -I see teamwork as an opportunity to open an individual's mind.

+_Enjoy the process.

 ### Goals 2023

 -Improve my Python skills.

+_Learn more about Linux and Bash

 -To deep dive into the programming world.